Jamie Reed (footballer): International career

 In November 2009, Reed made his debut for the Wales semi-pro team in a 2–2 draw with Northern Ireland, which made him the second player to feature for a Welsh national team under the "education eligibility" ruling.

 Personal life

 Reed was living in Chester with his parents until joining York City, when he and his partner moved to a house in York.
-He is the older brother of professional footballer Scott van-der-Sluis.
+He is the older brother of professional footballer turned reality TV star Scott van-der-Sluis, who appeared on Love Island, Love Island USA, and Love Island Games.